pachovit/echopages/CONTRIBUTING.md

 The reason behind choosing `pytest-bdd` versus `behave`, was to have a centralized way of running tests and evaluating coverage, including the functional tests.

+### Coding Style

+We favor the use of type hints and meaningful naming, over excesively descriptive docstrings.
+The used docstring style focus on description of the functions and variables, additional context, and examples.

+We use [ruff](https://github.com/astral-sh/ruff) in order to lint and format code.

 ### CI/CD

 We try to be as close as possible to trunk-based-development and Continuous Delivery.
 For that, the main branch has a pipeline with the following steps: